 View the Course Equivalency Database to find out which courses on this program have already been equated to AU courses.
 Please note that you are NOT limited to just these courses.
 Students will need to request equivalency for courses which have not been previously reviewed.
 Read more about the course equivalency process and how AU counts study abroad credits on our Courses and Credits page.

-Melbourne is the capital city of the southern state of Victoria and offers something for everyone.
+Melbourne is consistently ranked “most livable city”and offers something for everyone.
 With a diverse population of about 3.5 million, it is known as the cultural capital of the country.
-Gold was found in the surrounding areas in 1851, and before long the area was overrun with fortune seekers.
-The beautiful buildings that line the streets of the city center date back to this prosperous time period.
-Parks and gardens abound as more than one-quarter of the inner city is set aside for recreational use.
+Melbourne is one of the safest cities in the world to live, work and study.
+The locals are friendly, and the city’s multicultural vibe means you’ll instantly feel at home here.
+Whether students are heading out for a bite to eat, exploring parks and leafy boulevards, or just catching the tram to uni, they always feel secure and welcome.
 In this multi-cultural city, students will never be without something to do as the city is famous for its wide variety of museums, operas, theaters, dance companies, and art galleries.

 Housing & Meals

-Study abroad students are typically housed in university-affiliated housing, which is only a short walk from the campus.
+Study abroad students are typically housed in university-affiliated housing or non-affiliated apartments, both only a short walk from the campus.
 There are a range of housing alternatives designed to suit different personalities, budgets, and lifestyles, and allow AU students to be integrated with local students from Australia.
-Students have two main options: University Affiliated Housing in Residential Halls which offer meal plans, a range of academic, cultural, social, and sporting activities within a 10-minute walk to campus, and non-university affiliated housing at residences.
-These residences offer self-contained apartments where students buy and prepare their own food and have access to many amenities.
-Learn more about accommodation options at the university's accommodation website.
+Students have three main options: (1) University Affiliated Housing in Residential Halls which offer meal plans, a range of academic, cultural, social, and sporting activities within a 10-minute walk to campus, and (2) student apartments and (3) share houses.
+Learn more about accommodation options at the international office website or the university's accommodation website.